Artist Hans Gross: Recruited to fight in a 'cultural war'

 Since before World War I, Hans Gross had wanted to become a maker of religious iconography.
 Attending art school in Weimar, he dreamed of carving commissioned wood-reliefs or designing stained-glass windows of ancient saints and heroic warriors of the faith.

 Near the start of the German kaisers’ war, Hans Gross (1892-1981) volunteered as a soldier.
-He was discharged from the Reichswehr, however, after just one year, grounded by his physical “weak constitution” that, combined with a basic-training accident, made him “unfit for service.”
-Thus, the young artist was spared from fighting or dying on any European battlefield for the duration of the German monarchy’s awful lost cause.
+He was discharged from the Reichswehr after one year, citing his ill health and “weak constitution” that made him “unfit for service.”
+Thus, the young artist was spared from fighting on any European battlefield for the duration of the German monarchy’s awful lost cause.
+When he returned to Weimar, he learned that his school had a new director: Berlin architect Walter Gropius.
+Also a new name: The Bauhaus State School of art and design.

-Starting the fall 1919 semester alongside other new students — including war veterans who’d seen more action than he had — Gross took pride in making images of religious saints and Wagnerian heros, storied warriors from a fantastical Nordic fatherland.
-In reality, however, the man was filled with wide-ranging anxiety — a soul-sapping sense of utter dread.
-Now 29 years old, Hans Gross felt like it was time for him to do more — to accomplish more — with his life and work.
-Like so many others around him, however, he was desperately poor, always mindful of his tattered army-issue clothing and fragile physique, caused by having suffered “malnutrition since my childhood.”
+Gross took pride in making images of religious saints and Wagnerian heros, warriors from a fantastical Nordic fatherland.
+In reality, however, the artist himself was filled with wide-ranging anxieties, a soul-sapping dread of misery and death.
+At 29 years old, Hans Gross wanted to be more — to accomplish more with his life and work.
+Like so many others around him, however, Gross was desperately poor, always mindful of his tattered army-issue clothing and fragile physique, caused by having suffered “malnutrition since my childhood.”

 “Never during that year,” one of his friends remembered, “did I see Hans Gross in anything other than his old, field-green soldiers’ uniform, its patches torn away.”

-How unfair the world had treated him.
-His childhood home had been abandoned by a sea-faring father who’d left his wife with four hungry mouths to feed.
+How unfairly fate had treated Hans Gross.
+His childhood home had been abandoned by a sea-faring father who left his wife with four hungry mouths to feed.
 They lived in a small house on the fens of Dithmarschen, in Schleswig-Holstein — the wet marshlands between the Elbe and Eider rivers.
 In Weimar, Hans missed those wide-open swards of seeping soils and shallow waterways.
-He wrote letters to friends there, describing his dreary winter days in Thuringia, reckoned in pennies for the meanest quantities of food or heating fuel — always sensing, with growing fear, the approach of some impending “catastrophe.”
+He wrote letters to friends there, describing his dreary winter days in Thuringia, his life reckoned in pennies for the meanest quantities of heating fuel or food — always sensing, with growing fear, the approach of some impending “catastrophe.”

 “This terrible time is completely wearing down my nerve” he wrote.
 “Thoughts race through my brain that I cannot possibly write down….”